SoteriaInitiative/flstandards/README.md

 for vendors and financial institutions to design optimized systems.

-Critically, an actual collectively learned detection model is (currently) not applicable for public consumption, because such a model would make it far to easy for criminal to evade detection.
+Critically, an actual collectively learned detection model is (currently) not applicable for public consumption, because such a model would make it far too easy for criminal to evade detection.

 The Soteria federated learning standards are building on:
 - [IEEE Guide for Architectural Framework and Application of Federated Machine Learning](https://standards.ieee.org/ieee/3652.1/7453/)